AloisBlue/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute path name of current directory
+This script prints the shell basics